Xhynk/content-mask/readme.txt

 4. The same WordPress page with Content Mask enabled and set to https://example.com/.
 You can see the URL has remained the same but the content has been entirely replaced (on the front end only) by the content from https://example.com/

 == Changelog ==
+= 1.6.0.3 =
+* Moving plugin from SVN to GitHub for primary development

 = 1.6.0.2 =
 * Added Action Hooks `content_mask_iframe_header` and `content_mask_iframe_footer` to allow more dynamic control of the iframe method